fmirogea/dataeng-nanodegree-p4-datalake/README.md

 ## Project Description

-In this project we are building an ETL pipeline that extracts data from S3, processes it using Spark, and loads the data back into S3 as a set of dimensional tables
+The current endeavor involves constructing an ETL pipeline which involves extracting data from S3, applying Spark to process it, and then reloading the processed data as a collection of dimensional tables back into S3.

 ## Architecture Overview

-The architecture of this project is defined as follows.
+This project's structure is outlined as follows:
-- The ETL code is writen in Python and executed in an EMR Cluster.
+- Python is used to write the ETL code, which is then run on an EMR Cluster.
-- For the Development a Jupyter Notebook connected to the EMR Cluster was used.
-The Jupyter Notebook itself is stored in S3 and backed-up in GitHub.
+- During development, a Jupyter Notebook connected to the EMR Cluster was utilized.
+This Notebook is stored in S3 and backed up on GitHub.
-- The Data Lake is a set of log Files (in csv format) and analytics tables (in parquet format)
+- The Data Lake is comprised of log files in CSV format and analytics tables in Parquet format.

 ![Architecture Overview](/media/Project4_DataLake-Architecture.drawio.png)

 ## Project files and running the project

-Once started an EMR Cluster, you can run the project either using a Jupyter Notebook or by submitting the python code.
+After launching an EMR Cluster, you have the option of executing your project through either a Jupyter Notebook or by submitting the Python code

 ### Using the Jupyter Notebooks
 - In the AWS Console look for Notebooks in EMR.